auth0/docs/articles/tokens/guides/manage-signing-keys.md

 Your tenant's [OpenID Connect discovery document](/tokens/guides/locate-jwks) always contains multiple keys.
 Specifically, it will always include both the current key and the next key, but it may also include the previous key if the previous key has not yet been revoked.
 To provide a seamless experience in case of emergency, your application should be able to use any of the keys specified in the document.

 You can rotate your application signing key using either the Auth0 Dashboard or Management API.
-To learn more, see [Rotate Application Signing Keys](/dashboard/guides/tenants/rotate-application-signing-keys).
+To learn more, see [Rotate Signing Keys](/dashboard/guides/tenants/rotate-signing-keys).

 ::: warning
 All tokens signed with the previous key will still be valid until the previous key is revoked.